Family visa processing priorities

 - applications by a parent, aged parent, remaining relative or aged dependant relative.

-In addition, Direction 102 removes the lowest processing priority imposed under Direction 80 for applications where the sponsor is a permanent visa holder who entered Australia as an unlawful maritime arrival.
+Direction 102 removed the lowest processing priority imposed under Direction 80 (revoked on 9 February 2023) for applications where the sponsor is a permanent visa holder who entered Australia as an unauthorised maritime arrival.

 Family stream visa applicants who were previously affected by the lowest processing priority do not need to contact the Department or take any further action to ensure their application is processed.
 The Department is working through the large number of affected applications in lodgement date order, with the oldest applications generally being progressed first.
 The Department will contact affected applicants if any further information is required to process an application.

-Note: For more information on processing Family visa applications for Afghan citizens previously affected by the lowest processing priority see Afghanistan update.
+For more information on processing Family visa applications for Afghan citizens previously affected by the lowest processing priority see

 Summary of family migration visas subject to processing priority directions

-The following family migration visas are subject to Ministerial Directions outlining the processing priority order:
+The following family migration visas are subject to Ministerial Directions:

 - 100 – Partner